cohere-ai/quick-start-connectors/medium/README.md

 The valid entities are `users`, `tags`, `posts`, `publications`, `lists`.
 If this variable is not set, defaults is `["posts", "publications"]`.

+## Optional Configuration
 ```
 MEDIUM_CONNECTOR_API_KEY
 ```

-This variable should contain the API key for the Cohere connector.
+This variable may contain the API key for the Cohere connector.

 ```
 MEDIUM_GRAPHQL_SEARCH_LIMIT